betterscientificsoftware/bssw.io/Site/Categories/Topics/WhatAreCseSwRequirements.md

 developers are creating can become a moving target.

 Perhaps the biggest pitfall in defining requirements is common confusion over *what* vs. *how* statements.
-Requirements need to be statements about *what* the software shall do and not about *how* it shall do it.
+Requirements need to be statements about *what* the software shall do avoiding any entanglements about *how* it shall do it.
+However, *how* statements are sometimes necessary to define any relevant *constraints* under which the software shall operate.
 For example, is it fair for an end-user to *require* that a piece of software *"run on gpus"*?
 Probably not.
 An end user may care about performance and about floating point power efficiency (e.g. flops/watt).
 However, the requirement needs to be stated in those terms (e.g. we require 6 gigaflops/watt power efficiency) and not in terms of a particular implementation (e.g. gpus).

 ## Requirements in Waterfall vs. Agile Development Processes
 In the traditional [Waterfall](https://en.wikipedia.org/wiki/Waterfall_model) software development process,